TimChen1383/SuperSplat/README.md

 ## Features
 #### Opacity Select
 Used for post performance optimization.
 When the gaussian splats have very low opacity vlaue, they are usually barely visible in the scene.
-Prune the low opacity gaussian splats can increase the scene performance.
+Prune the low opacity gaussian splats can increase the scene performance and lower the file size.
 - Threshold: Numeric input.
 The gaussian splats which has the opacity value lower than this threshold will be selected
 - Select: Selects all points with opacity lower than the threshold
 - Add: Adds all points with opacity lower than the threshold to current selection
 - Remove: Removes all points with opacity lower than the threshold from current selection

 #### Size Select
 Used for post performance optimization.
 When the gaussian splats are very small, they are usually barely visible in the scene.
-Prune the tiny gaussian splats can increase the scene performance.
+Prune the tiny gaussian splats can increase the scene performance and lower the file size.
 - Threshold: Numeric input.
 The gaussian splats which has the size smaller than this threshold will be selected (size = size.x + size.y + size.z)
 - Select: Selects all points with the size smaller than the threshold
 - Add: Adds all points with the size smaller than the threshold to current selection